by Calculated Risk on 4/05/2013 10:55:00 AM

 Click on graph for larger image.

-Exports increased slightly in February, while imports decreased sharply.
-Exports are well above the pre-recession peak and up 9% compared to February 2011; imports are near the pre-recession high and imports are up about 8% compared to February 2011.
+Exports are 12% above the pre-recession peak and up 3.2% compared to February 2012; imports are slightly below the pre-recession peak, and up 2% compared to February 2012.

 The second graph shows the U.S. trade deficit, with and without petroleum, through February.